ankidroid/Anki-Android/FAQ.md

 Note that we will not provide any support for these pre-built parallel versions, they are only given as a proof of concept for the build script.

 ### Lost my cards
 Does it appear like your cards have disappeared?
-Don't burn your phone yet: AnkiDroid does [regular backups](http://ankidroid.org/docs/manual.html#backups), so you will probably be able to recover everything in the unlikely event that this occurs.
-First of all though, here are some common reasons why users may mistakenly think that their cards have been 'deleted' by the app:
+Don't burn your phone yet: AnkiDroid saves regular backups to your device, so you should be able to recover everything in the unlikely event that this occurs.
+If you know the reason why your cards are gone, please see the [manual](http://ankidroid.org/docs/manual.html#backups) for info on how to restore from a backup.
+Otherwise you should check below to understand some common reasons why users may mistakenly think that their cards have been 'deleted' by the app:

 1) Misunderstanding of how spaced repetition works